 The Department of Electrical and Computer Engineering stimulates excellence in scholarship and research through close contact with the faculty and programs tailored to fit students' individual needs.

 Students select an advisor and, with the advisor, plan an individual program bounded only by the broad guidelines of the Graduate College and the program.
-The department maintains close interdisciplinary ties with other University of Iowa departments, especially with the Departments of Physics and Astronomy, Computer Science (College of Liberal Arts and Sciences), Mechanical and Industrial Engineering, and Biomedical Engineering, and the Carver College of Medicine.
-Principal areas of graduate study include waves and materials, computer systems, wireless communications, signal and image processing, computational genomics, and control systems and systems theory.
+The department maintains close interdisciplinary ties with other University of Iowa departments, especially with the Departments of Physics and Astronomy, Computer Science (College of Liberal Arts and Sciences), Industrial and Systems Engineering, Mechanical Engineering, Biomedical Engineering (College of Engineering), and the Carver College of Medicine.
+Principal areas of graduate study include medical image analysis, signal and image processing, control systems and systems theory, wireless communications, waves and materials, computer systems, and computational genomics.
 View principal areas of study under Research and Study Areas in the Electrical and Computer Engineering section of the Catalog.

 The Doctor of Philosophy program in electrical and computer engineering requires a minimum of 72 s.h. of graduate credit.
 At least 45 s.h. must be earned in formal course work (not in thesis work or other independent study), including 30 s.h. from an approved list of electrical and computer engineering courses.
 For the list of approved courses, see the Electrical and Computer Engineering Graduate Manual.
 Each Ph.D. student's study plan must be approved by the student's advisor and by the graduate committee.